Video produced by Matt Binetti, Reservoir Video Co.

 February 18 – June 10, 2018

-Video produced by Matt Binetti, Racine
+Video produced by Matt Binetti, Reservoir Video Co.

 The multi-media exhibition, Beasts: Wild Animals in RAM’s Collection, takes a look at animals removed from daily life for most—creatures that are wild, dangerous, large, or less familiar.
 The lives of animals and humans are interwoven in many ways.
 The natural world, in all its variety, has long been a favorite topic for artists who marvel at its complexity, diversity, and beauty.
 They may also use it as a way to explore larger issues about the environment, humanity, society, or culture.
 The artists whose works are featured in this exhibition are drawn to depicting animals that are, perhaps, a little more removed from the daily lives of most—those that might be considered “beasts.”